 Q: Do you have a minimum stay requirement?

 A: One-night stays are available during the week, except for major holidays, and sometimes on weekends; however, single-night Friday or Saturday stays may not be available for booking until the same day or one day before, always subject to occupancy.

 A: Our standard check-in time is between 4:00 and 9:00 p.m.
 If you expect to arrive in the area early, please plan on having lunch in one of our local eateries, browsing some of the many shops or produce stands, or otherwise spending a relaxed afternoon in the Hickory Nut Gorge.
 In order to provide the best service to all of our guests, we generally do not offer early check-in; in the case where it is possible, a minimum $25 fee will apply.
 Please inquire at the time of booking.
 Check-out time is 11:00 a.m.

 Q: Do you offer discounts to military personnel, state employees, seniors or other special groups?

 A: We prefer to make specials and promotions available to all of our guests rather than distinguishing based on employment, group membership or other personal characteristics.
 We do include extras with many of our reservations, including wine (or alternate beverage) and snacks for those celebrating a special occasion.

 Q: Are the cabins accessible to persons with disabilities?

-A: Unfortunately, we are unable to offer accessible accommodation.
-In addition, for individuals with mobility issues, please consider that all of the cabins are a short, but uphill, walk from the parking area on gravel paths and with some stairs.
+A: Unfortunately, we do not offer accessible accommodation.
+For individuals with mobility issues, please consider that all of the cabins are a short, but uphill, walk from the parking area on gravel paths and with some stairs.
 If you are concerned about this, please speak to us prior to making a reservation so we can determine if our property is a good fit for you.